 And imagine what has to be done with transit to prevent that.
 What would the customer offer have to be if total freedom to choose, regardless of external costs imposed, was allowed to occur?

-Once the question of safety is added, it gets far more difficult.
+Once the question of safety gets added, it gets more difficult.

 AVs cannot defy the laws of physics, so they can never provide the oft cited zero road toll outcome, unless we separate people and vehicles by barriers.